-It's an unforgettable moment when your guy gets that adoring look on his face, asks tremulously, "Will you marry me?" and then proffers a box with — the most God-awful worst ring you've ever seen!
+It's an unforgettable moment when your guy gets that adoring look on his face, asks tremulously, "Will you marry me?" and then proffers a box with — the worst ring you've ever seen!
 And now it's become something you feel bad for even thinking: "I don't like my engagement ring.
 What do I do?!"

 "I hated the ring on sight, but slept on it before telling my fiancé.
 I didn't want to hurt his feelings, but I also didn't want to live with something for the next 40 years that made me shudder.
 So eventually I said, 'Sweetheart I can't wait to be your wife.
 But I hope I can always be honest with you.'
 He said of course, so I ventured, 'An engagement ring is something I've dreamt of my whole life and I think I've designed it in my head to the last baguette.'
 He knows me so he leapt in, 'Honey, let's give it back and pick one you love together.'" —Lisa

 "I'd already spoiled the surprise that he was going to propose when we were at a romantic spa weekend (another long story).
 So we decided to mutually write down why we wanted to marry the other person.
 Alas, I picked the wrong moment to detox from coffee and suffered a MASSIVE migraine.
 Finally I pulled myself together enough to make our little vows, then he gave me this ridiculous engagement ring — a too-small small gold and silver band that he got at a hock shop.
 The band had other people's names engraved inside and only fit my pinkie.
 Lucky for him, I don't care about jewels.
 And lucky for me, he has put up with my emotional self for 23 years now!" —Nancy